Baseball and Dialects - Regional Baseball Terms and Cheering Culture

 Historical Background and Development

 During the pre-war professional baseball era, most players came from rural areas, and various regional dialects filled the dugouts.
-Players of the Osaka Tigers (now Hanshin), formed in 1936, confirmed signs in Kansai dialect, and the linguistic differences with Tokyo Giants players frequently became talking points.
+Players of the Osaka Tigers (now Hanshin), formed in 1936, confirmed signs in Kansai dialect, and the linguistic differences with Tokyo Yomiuri players frequently became talking points.
 After the war, as radio broadcasts became widespread, a style emerged where play-by-play announcers incorporated local expressions.
 In the 1950s, Nankai Hawks (now Fukuoka SoftBank) broadcasts in Osaka dialect became particularly popular.
 In the 1970s, the Hiroshima Carp's cheering squads established a style that prominently featured dialect, with nuances of Hiroshima-ben woven into the lyrics of 'Sore Ike Carp.'
 When the Tohoku Rakuten Eagles entered the league as an expansion team in 2004, fight songs incorporating Tohoku dialect were created, symbolizing the bond between regional identity and the franchise.

-In modern NPB, dialect-based cheering culture has diversified further.
+In NPB from the 2010s onward, dialect-based cheering culture has diversified further.
 The Fukuoka SoftBank Hawks' cheering squads use the Hakata dialect phrase 'Yokaromon' as a rallying cry, while ES CON Field Hokkaido hosts events branded with the Hokkaido dialect word 'Namara' (very/extremely).
 At Vantelin Dome Nagoya, the Nagoya dialect intensifier 'Dera' (super) punctuates cheers for the Chunichi Dragons, and Yokohama DeNA BayStars fans take pride in the Yokohama dialect sentence-ending particle 'jan.'
 Meanwhile, the spread of social media has enabled dialect cheering videos to go viral nationwide, spawning a phenomenon where fans of other teams imitate regional cheers.
 A 2019 Pacific League TV survey found that approximately 68% of fans 'feel a sense of familiarity with dialect-based cheering,' confirming that dialects are a vital element in creating ballpark unity.

 Related books are also helpful